onosproject/onos-e2-sm/README.md

 ### Key Performance Metrics (E2SM_KPM)
 This is the first E2 Service Model to be handled by SD-RAN - it is for extracting statistics from the E2Node.

-Currently supported version is E2SM KPM v2 (with CGo approach).
-E2SM KPMv2 with purely Go approach is under maintenance and yet far away from the release.
+Currently supported version is E2SM KPM v2.0.3.
 E2SM KPM v1 is partially implemented and not supported anymore.

-There is also an experimental implementation of KPMv2 SM with Go-based APER library (produces APER bytes out of Protobuf).
+There is also an implementation of KPMv2 SM with Go-based APER library (produces APER bytes out of Protobuf).
-This is still under verification, bugs may be expected.

 ### Native Interface (E2SM_NI)